 The Nationwide Association of Fostering Providers (NAFP) are members of Welsh Government’s programme board responsible for the change to not-for-profit models of care.
 NAFP has worked closely with Welsh Government and representatives of the 22 local authorities on behalf of IFAs on this programme.
 The detail about how to achieve the political intent without disrupting the lives of children and fostering families is being considered by working groups of providers and local authorities.
 The priorities for all involved have been:

-• To ensure stability for all child and young people
+• To ensure stability for all children and young people

 • To ensure stability for fostering households